itsHabib/forkutil/README.md

 # forkutil
-forkutil is a command line tool that is used to with help with different tasks that relate to GitHub. forkutil is able to search repositories by keyword and more, fork repositories, clone repositories, submit pull requests, and read readmes from repositories.
+forkutil is a command line tool that is used to with help with different tasks that relate to GitHub. forkutil is able to search, clone, and fork repositories, submit pull requests, and read readmes from a repository.

 ## Install
 ```